oVirt/ovirt-site/source/documentation/draft/advanced-engine-build-notes.html.md

 ## Local Settings

-Maven supports local settings by creating a local setting.xml file that should be placed under your local maven repository (~/.m2),
+Maven supports local settings by creating a local settings.xml file that should be placed under your local maven repository (~/.m2),

-You can find instructions how to create a basic setting.xml file in Building oVirt Engine in the [Maven Personal Settings](Building_oVirt_engine#Maven_personal_settings) section.
+You can find instructions how to create a basic settings.xml file in Building oVirt Engine in the [Maven Personal Settings](Building_oVirt_engine#Maven_personal_settings) section.

 ## GWT Compilation Configuration